-- 1. On the up.time tool bar, click Services . - 2.
-In the Service Instances subpanel, click the Clone icon beside the name of the service monitor. - A copy of the monitor template for the service monitor appears. - 3.
+- 1. On the Uptime Infrastructure Monitor tool bar, click Services. - In the Service Instances subpanel, click the Clone icon beside the name of the service monitor.
+A copy of the monitor template for the service monitor appears. - 3.
 Enter information in the fields of the monitor template.